 Goals and Star CBM

 In Star CBM, goals help you monitor a student's progress toward a desired outcome over time.
-You can set a student goal for any measure that you have administered to the student at least once; however, students can only have a goal for one reading measure and one math measure at a time.
+You can set a student goal for any measure that you have administered to the student at least once; students can have one current goal for each measure.
 You cannot set a goal for students who have not taken any Star CBM assessments.
 Goals cannot be set for Rapid Color Naming or Rapid Picture Naming.

 When a student scores in the On Watch or Intervention benchmark categories for the suggested screening measure for each grade, you will see an Add Goal message in the Goal column.